 Unsolicited products or services

-When a consumer or business receives products or services they haven’t requested, or a business claims to have supplied services that a consumer or business didn’t receive or request, this is called an ‘unsolicited supply’.
+- a business claims to have supplied services that a consumer or business didn’t receive or request.

 - isn't required to pay for the products or services